Using Extended OTP¶

 Key Writer and System Firmware are independent software deliveries.
 Please contact TI Support for information on the Key Writer.

 The System Firmware TISCI messages for OTP access are in two categories due to the granularity at which they work.

 - Read - Works on MMR granularity (32 bit)

 - Write/Lock - Works on row granularity (hardware dependent)

 The reasons for the different granularity are

 - System Firmware does not maintain state across device reboots.
 Any write protection performed must be tied to the hardware.
 Hardware provides write protection at row granularity.
-Therefore the write/lock API must operate at a row granularity.
+Therefore, the write/lock API must operate at hardware row granularity.

 - We expect the OTP read operation to be performed more often compared to the OTP write operation.
 We expect most data stored in the OTP area to be a multiple of 32 bit width.
 If it is smaller, it could be easily extracted from 32 bit data with bit operations.
 So System Firmware offers a read API with 32 bit granularity instead of the underlying row width.

 System Firmware allows specifying access permissions for each 32 bit MMR through the security board configuration.
 Each row can be assigned a host ID as an owner and be specified as secure or non-secure.
 See Extended OTP Row Entry.

 Secure vs. non-secure - Marking a row as non-secure implies that System Firmware can provide the value of the 32-bit MMR as a response to the TISCI read message.
 If a row is marked secure, the 32-bit MMR value will not be returned in the TISCI response message.
 The MMR value can only be used to setup encryption or decryption contexts for processing data.